-In addition to the Pharmacy Assistant Diploma, graduates of this program will also be certified in CPR and First Aid.
+In addition to the Pharmacy Assistant diploma, graduates of this program will also receive certification in First Aid Level 1 and CPR.

 *From an English language teaching institution.

 **19 years of age upon starting classes, and pass college’s admissions test.

 This program has been approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education, Skills and Training.

 Our grads discuss what made their experience at Vancouver Career College outstanding.

 Students will gain a better understanding of themselves through an exploration of their personal attributes, transferable skills and learning styles.
 This course will introduce techniques for time, conflict, and stress management and develop interpersonal communication skills.
 Fundamental study and motivation skills will be covered, preparing students to excel in their program of choice.
 Students will also prepare a professional resume and learn how to write effective cover letters.

 This course is a broad-based introduction to using a personal computer.
 It teaches the fundamentals of an operating system and the most popular application software including word processing, spreadsheets, and presentations.
 You will also learn about the internet, web browsers, electronic mail, and antivirus software.
 The course is based on the Windows operating system, Microsoft Office 2013 and a variety of popular software programs for internet- and security-related applications.
 Extensive hands-on exercises throughout the course will allow you to practise and reinforce the skills you acquire, while progress check questions at the end of every module will give you the opportunity to test your knowledge of the presented material.